fastrgv/hbox4/README.md

 There are many puzzles this algorithm will not solve due to memory limits, so the embedded memory limiter will exit gracefully when memory usage exceeds the preset limit.

-Finally, if you don't want to wait for the solver to run out of memory, you must <ctrl>-c out of it to quit immediately.
+Finally, if you don't want to wait for the solver to finish, you can <ctrl>-c out of it to quit immediately.

 ## Algorithm Used